Forceea/Forceea-data-factory/README.md

   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a><br/>
-Forceea (forˈsēa) is a data factory framework for Salesforce.
-The framework creates data using a descriptive language called Sample Data Definition Language (SDDL) to define the nature of the data.
+Forceea (forsèa) is a data factory framework for Salesforce and it creates data using a descriptive language to define the "nature" of  data.

 Forceea was created with a double objective:
 * Allow developers to easily create SObject records for any Test Method.
 * Allow administrators to populate any Developer/Sandbox Org with SObject records for testing or demonstration purposes.

-The following list describes the main capabilities of the framework.
-I encourage everyone to download the [User Guide](http://bit.ly/Forceea131_UserGuide), where you can find many examples and detailed information of the tools the framework offers.
+The following list describes its main capabilities:
 *	Creates records for standard or custom objects, for any standard or custom field.
 *	Automatically definines the required fields.
 *	Creates static or random data for fields of any data type: Integer, Currency, Double, Date, Datetime, Time, Boolean, String, TextArea, Percent, Reference, Email, Phone, URL, Base64 (BLOB), Picklist and MultiPicklist.